 The Two Notes Live is a digital load box.
 If you’re not sure what that means read on.
 Recording electric guitar has always been loud and sometimes too loud.
-What this box does is takes a full load of your 8 ohm guitar amplifier and bypasses the speaker.
+What this box does is takes a full load of your 8-ohm guitar amplifier and bypass the speaker.
 From there you can choose from a number of digital and referenced cab and microphone choices.
 The unit even goes so far to allow mic placement as well so you can get the close mic sound or the room mic sound.
 The Two Notes Live can hold up to 32 cabinets and 8 microphones.
 This unit can also be used as a direct feed to a mixer for live performances without the volume issues.

 - No acoustic/room noise when recording.

 - Can be used at home in a studio or live into a mixer.

 - You’re able to get consistent results each and every time you record.

 - Space effective rack unit (1 RU).

 Two Notes Live – The Best Recording Option.

 There’s a number of options available for home and studio recording but after trying many of them the Two Notes Live unit has become my favorite by a mile.
 I’ve had a Randall Isolation Cabinet, an AxeTrak isolation box, and a THD Hot Plate power attenuation device.
 Each of these units are good at what they do but they aren’t perfect.
 The AxeTrak was to small and boxy sounding, the Randall Isolation cabinet was good but was still too loud at certain times of the evening to record without bugging the neighbors, and the THD hot plate is really good but it still requires you to mic up your amp.